markshperkin/MNIST/README.md

    - [Testing the Model with a Specific Image](#testing-the-model-with-a-specific-image)
 4. [Source](#source)

-## Requirements

-Make sure you have the required dependencies listed in the `requirements.txt` file.
-These include essential libraries such as PyTorch, torchvision, and numpy.

 ### Installation

 1. Clone this repository to your local machine: